xcambar/node-dbdeploy/README.md

 > Manages the deployment of numbered change scripts to a SQL database, using a simple table in the database to track applied changes.

+# Maturity of the project

+It's a work in progress.
+See the 'Planned enhancements' for further information.

 # Requirements